Piano Concerto No.2 in G minor, op.16

 2016-07-25 — Brushed up for better readability

 My First Encounters with “Prok 2”

-This posting is about the Piano Concerto No.2 in g minor, op.16 by Sergei Prokofiev (1891 – 1953).
-I wasn’t really familiar with this composition, but through YouTube I watched Yuja Wang playing it at the Verbier Festival (2012, probably), with Charles Dutoit conducting.
+This posting is about the Piano Concerto No.2 in G minor, op.16 by Sergei Prokofiev (1891 – 1953).
+I wasn’t really familiar with this composition.
+One exception: on YouTube I watched Yuja Wang playing it at the Verbier Festival (2012, probably), with Charles Dutoit conducting.
 Then, I saw the release announcement for her CD with this composition.
 This opened a good opportunity to experience that astounding pianist more directly than through the “YouTube filter” with its sound limitations.
 I felt that listening to a CD should also be more objective without the visual distraction that concerts and videos always entail.